gevuong/aA-Games/devops.md

 - Berkshelf is one particular public cookbook repo, and its usage installs the Berkshelf client on your node.
 - But why Berkshelf??
 I'm not sure, but in this case, we're using Berkshelf.

-- Berksfile contains only the location to the public Chef cookbook repos available in the, wait for it...
-Chef Supermarket, lol...
+- Berksfile contains only the location to the public Chef cookbook repos available in the, wait for it...Chef Supermarket, lol...
 - Dependencies are listed in metadata.rb and run ```berks vendor ..``` in ```cookbooks/my_cookbook``` directory to properly download cookbooks locally.

 ### Ok, so how does AWS OpsWorks come into this discussion?